shohei909/Lisla/spec/sora/README.md

 ### Multi-line string

-Sora supports multi-line string syntax.
+Sora supports multi-line quoted string syntax.

-In multi-line string syntax, some white spaces and newlines are ignored.
+In multi-line string syntax, some whitespaces and newlines are ignored.

 * If the line of openinng quote has only white spaces, the white spaces and first newline are ignored.
 * If the line of closing quote has only white spaces, the white spaces and last newline are ignored.